Plan’s safety goals to be reached by OKI working with jurisdictions

 4. Serious Injury Rate

 Similar to the fatality rate, serious injuries are measured against 100 MVMT.
-In the OKI region, the serious injury rate declined in every county, except in Boone and Campbell, between 2014 and 2018.
+In the OKI region, the serious injury rate declined in every county, except in Boone, Campbell and Dearborn, between 2014 and 2018.
 In Warren County, the serious injury rate declined by nearly 50 percent from a high of 7.05 in 2014.
-As a whole, the OKI region saw an uptick between 2017 and 2018; but over the five-year time period, the serious injury rate declined by nine percent to 3.58 in 2018.
+As a whole, the OKI region saw an uptick between 2017 and 2018; but over the five-year time period, the serious injury rate declined by nine percent to 6.04 in 2018.

 5. Number of Non-Motorized Fatalities and Serious Injuries

 This metric includes all non-motorized (bicycle and pedestrian) fatalities and serious injuries involving a motor vehicle during a calendar year.
-Reported bicycle and pedestrian fatalities in the OKI region have increased each year from 2014 to 2017, with a slight decline in 2018.
-Bicycle deaths have averaged fewer than three per year and pedestrian fatalities have totaled 28 or fewer annually.
+Reported bicycle and pedestrian fatalities in the OKI region have increased each year from 2014 to 2018.
+Bicycle deaths have averaged fewer than three per year and pedestrian fatalities averaged 46 per year, with a high of 137 in 2018.

-Similarly, bicycle and pedestrian serious injuries have increased over the five-year time period, peaking at 154 in 2018.
-The majority of serious injuries have involved pedestrians, totaling 103 or more each year.
+Bicycle and pedestrian serious injuries have declined over the five-year time period, peaking at 145 in 2016.
+The majority of serious injuries have involved pedestrians, averaging 96 per year in the OKI region.

 Coordination with Statewide Plans